raspberrypilearning/marble-mayhem/en/step_3.md

 - Play a sound when the marble collides with an obstacle
 - Add a particle effect when the marble rolls into an area

-You can use the Scripts you have created during the pathway for these effects, if you don't have the scripts you can find them below.
+You can use the Scripts you have created during the pathway for these effects.
+If you don't have the scripts, you can find them below.

 **Tip:** Make sure that your marble is tagged as "Player" for these to work.